vatsalbagri1102/cse15l-lab-reports/lab-report-3-week-6.md

 # Lab Report 3 - Week 6

+## Streamlining ssh Config

+created the config file and then logged in using the alias

+scp's a testfile into the home directory using the alias

 ## Setting up GitHub Actions

 I set up GitHub Actions in using the .yml file in the actions tab on my MarkDown repository.
 After that, I setup the multiline commands to compile and run the file as it can be seen in the image below: